Securing Revenue Streams

 The New York Times, The Washington Post, Wall Street Journal, LA Times and The Boston Globe.
 These are just some of the big-name news organizations who are cashing in on the revival of the subscription model for online publishers.
 After many complained that their advertising revenue dollars were decreasing, due mainly to the duopoly of Facebook and Google who suck them up like a high-powered Dyson, they wanted to secure other streams of revenue.
 And good for them.

 Apart from the larger nationals, local news publications have also experienced some success with subscription models.
-So much so that Warren Buffet’s BH Media Group purchased 70 newspapers, and he is a firm believer that a local, tightly-knit community are more than willing to pay for subscriptions to keep up to date with news in their locality.
+So much so that Warren Buffet’s BH Media Group purchased 70 newspapers, and he is a firm believer that a local, tightly-knit community is more than willing to pay for subscriptions to keep up to date with news in their locality.

 While this is fantastic news (no pun intended) for the continuation of free press and high-quality journalism, this probably isn’t a viable option for the thousands of publishers spread across the online ecosystem.